njw0709/stitch/README.md

 - **Parallel Processing**: Recommended for datasets with 500+ lags
 - **Memory Optimization**: Uses chunked reading and GEOID filtering for large files
 - **Efficient Storage**: Temporary lag files stored as Parquet for fast I/O

+## Temporary Files and Resuming

+While the pipeline runs, each lag is written to an intermediate ("lag") Parquet file before being merged into the final output.

+- **Location**: These files are written to a unique, private per-job directory created inside the operating system's temporary location — `$TMPDIR` / `/tmp` on Linux/macOS, `%TEMP%` on Windows — named `stitch_<id>_...`.
+They are **not** placed in your `--save-dir` / output directory.
+The directory is created with owner-only permissions (mode `0o700`) so the intermediate files, which may contain confidential information, stay out of reach of other users, and concurrent jobs never collide.
+- **Cleanup on completion**: When a job finishes successfully and its output is merged and saved, its temporary directory (and all lag files it held) is deleted automatically.
+- **Resuming interrupted runs**: If a run is interrupted (it fails, is stopped mid-run, or crashes), its temporary directory is left in place with the lag files already computed.
+Re-running the **identical** configuration detects the matching directory (via a job signature) and resumes into it, reprocessing only the lags that are still missing rather than starting over.
+- **GUI hygiene**: The GUI removes leftover (incomplete) STITCH temporary directories on startup and again on quit, so no confidential intermediate lag files persist across sessions.

 ## Data Requirements